Uses

 I like:

-I don't think every tool needs to be minimal.
 But I do think every tool should justify the complexity it brings.